mcneel/developer.rhino3d.com/_guide_topics/cpp/migrate_your_plugin_propsheets_windows.md

  ![Add Existing Property Sheet]({{ site.baseurl }}/images/migrate_plugin_windows_cpp_09.png)

 ## Modify the project

+The project's pre-compiled header file, *stdafx.h*, needs to be modified so SDK header file inclusions point to the correct SDK.
+Also, the plugin .cpp file needs to include an additional SDK header.
+Finally, Visual Studio's resource editor and compiler requires the project contain a *targerver.h* file that identifies the target platform.

 1. Using *Visual Studio’s Solution Explorer*, open *stdafx.h* and add the following preprocessor directive: